Anxiety Treatment Planning: Goals, Interventions & ICD-10 Codes

 Transitioning from ICD-10 to ICD-11: What Behavioral Health Providers Need to Know

-Just when you’ve mastered ICD-10, along comes ICD-11 – the next generation of the International Classification of Diseases.
-The World Health Organization (WHO) officially released ICD-11 in 2019, and it became effective globally on January 1, 2022 (ICD-11 Background & Overview Before Implementation).
-This new revision is more than just an update; it’s a comprehensive overhaul with expanded categories and digital-friendly coding.
-While countries worldwide are adopting it at their own pace, U.S. behavioral health professionals should be aware that eventually ICD-11 (or a clinical modification of it) will replace ICD-10-CM for diagnosing mental health conditions.
+Just when ICD‑10‑CM starts to feel familiar, ICD‑11 is on the horizon.
+The World Health Organization (WHO) officially released ICD‑11 in 2019, and it became effective for global use on January 1, 2022.
+This revision is more than a simple code refresh; it is a comprehensive overhaul with expanded categories and digital‑first design.
+While the United States is still using ICD‑10‑CM in 2026, behavioral health professionals should expect that ICD‑11 (or a U.S. clinical modification) will eventually replace ICD‑10‑CM for diagnosis and billing.

 Overview of ICD-11 and Differences Relevant to Anxiety